Teas and Pregnancy – Teas to Avoid During Pregnancy and Teas to Enjoy!

 Which Teas are Good During and After Pregnancy?

-Some herbal teas are excellent for you if you are pregnant or have just given birth.
+As far as teas and pregnancy go, some herbal teas are excellent for you if you are pregnant or have just given birth.
 These herbs are known to be used in pregnancy teas or breastfeeding teas and help you in many different ways.
 They have been found to be low in caffeine, and so pose less risk for you and your baby.
 Here are some of them and their benefits:

 – Red Raspberry Leaf: This incredible herbal tea which has a high content of magnesium and calcium assists with getting your uterus ready for labor while also helping to prevent hemorrhaging after delivery (post-partum)